openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

    Added the Engine Block

 8. We will now add two **Centering Rings**.
-Make sure the *Body tube* is highlighted in the list of components under *Rocket design*, then click on the *Centering ring* component type.
+Make sure the *Body tube* is highlighted in the list of components under *Rocket design*, then click on the :guilabel:`Centering ring` component type.
 The first one is fine as-is, so we will not make any changes.
-However, we will add the following line under the *Comment* tab: **The centering ring automatically takes the outer diameter of the body tube and the inner diameter of the inner tube.**
+However, we will add the following line under the :guilabel:`Comment` tab: **The centering ring automatically takes the outer diameter of the body tube and the inner diameter of the inner tube.**

 Now click :guilabel:`Close`, select the body tube again and add another *Centering ring*.
 This time all we have to do is to change